ngocdaothanh/cleakka/README.rst

 Cleakka (Cleaner + Akka):

-* is a cluster memory cache based on sun.misc.Cleaner and Akka
+* is a memory cache based on sun.misc.Cleaner and Akka
-* uses JVM direct memory to store cache data in off-heap memory, this minimizes GC delay
+* uses JVM direct memory to store cache data in off-heap memory;
+  this minimizes GC delay
-* frees memory immediately when cache entry is removed, if sun.misc.Cleaner exists, this avoids OutOfMemoryError problem with direct memory
+* frees memory immediately when cache entry is removed, if sun.misc.Cleaner exists;
-* imitates some of JCache APIs
+  this avoids OutOfMemoryError problem with direct memory
-* cache can be local, remote, or distributed
+* cache can be local, remote (client-server model), or distributed (not clustered, because cache servers do not need to be connected together);
-* Ketama consistent hashing algorithm is used for distributed cache
+  distributed cache uses `consistent hashing <http://en.wikipedia.org/wiki/Consistent_hashing>`_

 Config MaxDirectMemorySize
 --------------------------